pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/envoy.md

 ## Deploy Pachyderm Locally With Envoy

 This section is an alternative to the default [local deployment instructions](../../../getting-started/local-installation){target=_blank}.
 It uses a variant of the default local values.yaml enabling the Envoy proxy.
-We will make many references to the original local installation instructions and only highlight the differences.
+We will reference the original local installation instructions and only highlight the differences.

 !!!
 Warning "Reminder"